majorflaw/warehouse-dashboard/instructions.md

 # 10. A Flow Pages (10)
 * Remove the cards where is "Total Shipments", "With Issue", "On Track", "Average Progress"

+# 11. A Flow Pages (11)
+* Change the style of the page.
+Make it even more dark.
+We should really create a dark theme for this dashboard.
+The icons are good in this colors, but I don't really want this blueish color.